-UTP SAS Adapter (DEFEA-UA)
+UTP SAS Adapter (DEFEA-U)

-The later version of the UTP SAS adapter (Figure 1-4) consists of one card that plugs into a single bus master EISA I/O bus slot.
-An 8-pin MJ connector 1 interfaces with Category 5 UTP copper cable.
+The UTP SAS adapter (Figure 1-3) plugs into a single EISA I/O bus slot.
+An 8-pin MJ connector ${\bf 1}$ interfaces with Category 5 UTP copper cable.

 The adapter contains onboard diagnostics that execute when power is applied.
-A two-color (green or amber) LED 2 on the adapter's mounting bracket indicates the operating status of the adapter and its PHY port.
-Refer to the LED Descriptions section in this chapter for information about the adapter's LED.
+The two-color (green or amber) LED 2 on the adapter's mounting bracket indicates the operating status of the adapter and its PHY port.
+(See the LED Descriptions section in this chapter.)

-Figure 1-4 UTP SAS Adapter (DEFEA-UA)
+Figure 1-3 UTP SAS Adapter (DEFEA-U)

-Fiber-Optic DAS Adapter (DEFEA-DA)
+Fiber-Optic DAS Adapter (DEFEA-DB)